Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Introduction

-\rev{However, simultaneously addressing integrity and confidentiality presents unique challenges.
-Traditional confidentiality measures, such as noise addition, protect privacy by obscuring model updates but can inadvertently impede the detection of malicious patterns, including backdoor attacks or label poisoning.
-On the other hand, integrity defenses aim to identify and mitigate these threats but may conflict with confidentiality measures, complicating the design of robust systems that achieve both objectives.
-This complexity is further amplified by the non-i.i.d. nature of real-world data, where the diversity of benign model updates makes it challenging to distinguish legitimate updates from malicious ones, especially when inaccuracies are introduced by confidentiality defenses.
-These trade-offs create significant barriers to ensuring security and privacy without compromising global model performance.}

-Despite the critical importance of these issues, \rev{not many previous works target to} simultaneously address integrity and confidentiality threats while preserving model performance. \rev{Nevertheless,} tackling this intertwined challenge is imperative for real-world federated learning applications, where system reliability and user trust depend on effective, balanced defense mechanisms.
+However, simultaneously addressing integrity and confidentiality poses unique challenges.
+Traditional confidentiality measures (e.g., differential privacy) obscure model updates to protect privacy, but hinder the detection of malicious patterns such as backdoor attacks or label poisoning.
+Conversely, integrity defenses focus on identifying and mitigating these threats yet may conflict with confidentiality measures, complicating the design of systems that meet both objectives.
+This complexity is exacerbated by the non-i.i.d. nature of real-world mobile and IoT data, where update diversity makes it harder to distinguish legitimate and malicious updates, especially when confidentiality defenses show inaccuracies.
+These trade-offs pose significant barriers to ensuring robust security and privacy without compromising global model performance~\cite{kabir2024flshield}.
+Despite the critical importance of these issues, few works simultaneously address both threats while preserving performance.
+Tackling this intertwined challenge is imperative for real-world federated learning applications, where system reliability and user trust depend on balanced, effective defenses.

 In this paper, we address the challenges of ensuring both integrity and confidentiality in federated learning by leveraging the permutation equivariant and invariant properties of neural networks (c.f., Sec~\ref{subsec:pinn}).
-Permutation equivariance ensures that a function’s output changes consistently with the order of its inputs, while permutation invariance guarantees the output remains unchanged regardless of input order.
-These properties are fundamental to widely used neural network architectures, including multilayer perceptrons (MLPs), recurrent neural networks (RNNs), and Transformers.
+Permutation equivariance refers to the property where the output of a function changes consistently with the order of its input, reflecting identical permutation.
+Whereas, permutation invariance implies that a function's output remains unchanged regardless of the order of its input.
+These properties are shared in various neural network architectures, such as multilayer perceptrons, recurrent neural networks, and Transformers.